essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

   thres 0.95

 This command will set the :math:`\theta` threshold for defining whether a molecule is *on* in the first stage of the JAWS method to be 0.95 (default)

+Note here that, in order to run a JAWS stage 1 calculation, you will also need to include softcores.
+The parameters to do this can be found among the `Free energy calculation parameters`_.

 .. index::
   single: jaws2